mavernon/VBA_EXCEL/README.md

 that would add convenience (since it would open automatically when the worksheet was opened), as well as, expedite data input, and provide a user-friendly interface for general data management.

 Note: You must enable macros in your Excel software, in order to run this program (in a Microsoft Windows environment of course).
+Simply click on the .xls link above, and download the binary (.exe) file.

 Operation: